Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for static de Sitter and Schwarzschild--de Sitter spacetimes

-We now supplement the results obtained in the previous section by high energy estimates for the inverse normal operator family and deduce expansions and decay for solutions to Maxwell's equations as well as for more general linear waves on de Sitter and Schwarzschild-de Sitter backgrounds.
-The rather detailed description of asymptotics in the Schwarzschild-de Sitter setting will be essential in our discussion of Kerr-de Sitter space in Section~\ref{SecKdS}.
+We now supplement the results obtained in the previous section by high energy estimates for the inverse normal operator family and deduce expansions and decay for solutions to Maxwell's equations as well as for more general linear waves on de Sitter and Schwarzschild--de Sitter backgrounds.
+The rather detailed description of asymptotics in the Schwarzschild--de Sitter setting will be essential in our discussion of Kerr--de Sitter space in Section~\ref{SecKdS}.